• Home

 • Resource Library

-Improving Pig Survivability is a 5-year project encompassing research, education, and extension efforts with the goal of reducing overall mortality in the U.S. commercial swine industry.
+Improving Pig Survivability is an ongoing project encompassing research, education, and extension efforts with the goal of reducing overall mortality in the U.S. commercial swine industry.
 The project is funded by the National Pork Board and the Foundation for Food and Agriculture Research (FFAR).

 Research efforts in this project seek to identify factors contributing to swine mortality in commercial production, and to develop strategies and information that can be utilized to reduce mortality and maximize pig survivability.
 We will also work diligently to disseminate the information learned through this project through extension and training efforts, many of which will be available on this website.